-It is worth emphasizing that the chain selection policy does not affect a patient who is at the head of a chain: Since he points to the waitlist option, he will eventually be selected regardless of the chain selection rule.
-However whether his intended donor's kidney is offered to the cadaveric waiting list or another patient with a living donor depends on the rule.
+It is worth emphasizing that the chain selection policy does not affect a patient who is at the head of a chain.
+Since he points to the wait-list option, he will eventually be selected regardless of the chain selection rule.
+However, whether his intended donor's kidney is offered to the cadaveric waiting list or another patient with a living donor depends on the rule.
 Depending on policy priorities, one may consider adopting a number of alternative chain selection rules.
 For example:

 - a.
-Choose minimal w-chains and remove them. - b. (c.)
-Choose the longest w-chain and remove it (keep it).
-If the longest w-chain is not unique then use a tie-breaker to choose among them. - d. (e.)
-Prioritize patient-donor pairs in a single list.
-Choose the w-chain starting with the highest priority pair and remove it (keep it).
+Choose minimal w-chains, and remove them. - b. (c.)
+Choose the longest w-chain, and remove it (keep it).
+If the longest w-chain is not unique, then use a tiebreaker to choose among them.